-So there’s never been a better time to swap to walking, cycling or scooting.
+So, there’s never been a better time to swap the car to walking, cycling or scooting.
 It will help your child stay active, help the environment, and give you all time back in your day.
-With new cycle paths, pedestrianised zones, reduced speed limits across towns in Essex, and the chance to win prizes with our 60 Day Challenge it’s definitely the way to GO!
+With new cycle paths, pedestrianised zones and reduced speed limits across towns in Essex, it’s definitely the way to GO!

 Swap – to cycling, walking or scooting

 It really is super easy to get out of the car and onto better ways of getting to school or college.
 Here’s some advice for overcoming those first hurdles to swapping.

 ‘We live too far to walk, cycle, or scoot’

 That’s okay!
 Your best bet would be to drive to one of the drop-off points that you can find on our maps.
 We've created custom maps to show suggested drop-off and pick-up points for secondary schools and colleges in Essex.
 We’ve tried and tested them and they’re the best bet to help you avoid the traffic and get your children to school or college on time.